Quick and flavorful abura soba made with simple ingredients! Sweet, savory, tangy sauce pairs perfectly with scallions, sesame, and toppings.

 - ¼ cup toasted white sesame seeds

-- ⅓ cup minced scallions (about 2-3 stalks of scallions)
+- ¼ cup minced scallions about 1 to 2 stalks

-- Chashu (braised pork or pork ham, optional)
+- Chashu braised pork or pork ham, optional

-- La-Yu (optional)
+- La-Yu optional

 Instructions